 This program will provide you with an opportunity for your own work to engage with the widening horizons of new practices.
 It will also enable you to invent methodologies, reframe urgencies, and reimagine the contexts for work.

-Building on theoretical grounding, the program offers an opportunity to bring together different sources of knowledge, methodologies, and models of making public.
+Building on theoretical grounding, the programme offers an opportunity to bring together different sources of knowledge, methodologies, and models of making public.

 - Choreo politics